igor-suhorukov/openstreetmap_h3/README.md

 # openstreetmap_h3
 Transform OpenStreetMap World/Region PBF dump into partitioned by [H3 regions](https://h3geo.org) PostGIS pgsnapshot (loseless) OSM schema representation and/or into ArrowIPC/Parquet dumps

-More details is comming on [PGConf.Russia 2023](https://pgconf.ru/2023) and my blog posts...
+More details is coming on [PGConf.Russia 2023](https://pgconf.ru/2023) and my blog posts...

 ## Build: